-Many people wake up half an hour earlier in the morning than they would like to, because they have to walk the dog.
-Then they spend half the walk wondering whether getting up this early every day is worth it for a dog.
-But when you’re sad, in need of a cuddle, or want something to make you smile, you remember why you love your dog!
+Many people wake up half an hour earlier in the morning than they would like to because they have to walk the dog.
+Then, they spend half the walk wondering whether getting up this early every day is worth it.
+But when you’re sad, in need of a cuddle, or want something to make you smile, you remember why you love your furry buddy!
 But can your beloved dog catch the same illnesses as humans and other animals?
-Take roundworms, they are a parasite that feed off the body to stay alive.
+Take roundworms, they are a parasite that feeds off the body to stay alive.
 Although not usually dangerous, caution must be taken when dealing with roundworms because they are contagious.
-But are they so contagious that your frivolous cat could pass roundworms to your much-loved dog?
+But are they so contagious that your fluffy cat could pass roundworms to your much-loved dog?

 Can Dogs Get Roundworms From Cats?

-People might think because dogs and cats don’t come into much physical contact, that catching roundworms from your cat would be a bit far-fetched.
+People may think because dogs and cats don’t come into much physical contact, that catching roundworms from your cat would be a bit far-fetched.
 But dogs absolutely can catch ringworm parasites from cats!

 Does My Dog Have Roundworms?

 If you are worried your dog might have roundworms, use these symptoms to help you establish whether you need to visit the vet.
 Does your dog have abdominal swelling?
 Are they suffering from persistent diarrhea or vomiting?
 Has your dog lost a lot of weight?
 Are they coughing?
-Is your dog more lethargic than usual?
-But the biggest indicator of all, can you see worms between 3-7 inches in length and tan colored in your dog’s stool?
-All of these could be indicators that your dog may have roundworms.
+Is your pooch more lethargic than usual?
+But the biggest indicator of all, can you see worms between 3-7 inches in length and tan-colored in your dog’s stool?
+All of these could be signs that your dog may have roundworms.

 Your vet will be able to diagnose roundworms relatively straightforwardly.
 Firstly, they will look for visible signs of weight loss and a swollen abdomen.
 But they will also want to use a fecal flotation test, in which a special solution will be used to make the eggs of worms float to the top.
 Then a microscope will confirm the presence of roundworms.

-To rule out other worm-related conditions with similar symptoms, such as whipwoms, check out Whipworms in Dogs .
+To rule out other worm-related conditions with similar symptoms, such as whipworms, read Whipworms in Dogs.